CEL-240/Cosc-Notes/powershell.md

 get-help <whatever youu need help w> -Examples or -Detailed, #'s are comments, <> allow multiline comments

 # variables
+Display the start time of the earliest and latest running processes
 $var = 1makes $var 1
 $var | get-member shows methods and property
 $var.getype().name shows just the value of the type table ITS IMPORTANT